×

 When we asked people what advice they would give someone preparing to move to Palma de Mallorca, they said:

 "Before moving to Palma de Mallorca, expats should know that the official languages are Spanish and Catalan, with the latter being widely spoken in daily life.
 It's important to have a basic understanding of Spanish, as English is not as commonly spoken outside of tourist areas.
 The cost of living in Palma de Mallorca is generally lower than in many other European cities, but it's still higher than in other parts of Spain.
 Housing can be expensive, especially in the city center or near the beach.
 The healthcare system in Spain is of a high standard and is free for residents, but expats should ensure they have the correct paperwork to access these services.
 The climate in Palma de Mallorca is Mediterranean, with hot summers and mild winters.
 It's important to prepare for the heat, especially if moving from a cooler climate.
 Public transportation in Palma de Mallorca is reliable and affordable, with a good network of buses and trains.
 However, many residents choose to drive, and parking can be a challenge in the city.
 The city has a vibrant culture and nightlife, with many festivals, restaurants, and bars.
 However, it's also known for its relaxed pace of life, which can be a big adjustment for those used to a faster-paced lifestyle.
 Spanish bureaucracy can be complex and time-consuming, so it's important to be patient and prepared when dealing with administrative tasks.
 Finally, while Palma de Mallorca is generally safe, like any city, it has areas that are best avoided, especially at night.
-It's important to research neighborhoods thoroughly before choosing a place to live," replied a member in Palma de Mallorca.
+It's important to research neighborhoods thoroughly before choosing a place to live," explained one expat living in Palma de Mallorca, Spain.

 How do I find a place to live in Palma de Mallorca?